 Contact - firstname.lastname@example.org

-She joined MacArthur in 2002 after three years with the U.S. Holocaust Memorial Museum, where she was responsible for media and public outreach for Museum exhibits and events, including the Committee on Conscience, a Museum program to alert the national conscience, influence policy makers, and stimulate worldwide action to confront and work to halt acts of genocide or related crimes against humanity.
-Prior to her position at the Museum, Jennifer worked for a human rights organization in Kampala, Uganda, helping to run a program that trained human rights activists how to identify and document gender-specific human rights abuses in war.
+Prior to her tenure with MacArthur, Jennifer spent three years with the U.S. Holocaust Memorial Museum, where she was responsible for media and public outreach for Museum exhibits, events, and fundraising campaigns.
+In the late 1990s she worked for a human rights organization in Kampala, Uganda, helping to run a program that trained human rights activists how to identify and document gender-specific human rights abuses in war.
 In this position, she helped to write and publish one of the first primary research reports on women and war in Uganda.

 Jennifer has an M.A. in international affairs and journalism from The American University and a B.A. from the University of Wisconsin-Madison.
-She on the board of Young Chicago Authors, an arts education nonprofit that uses writing, spoken word, and performance to cultivate youth voice and self-expression.
+She is chair of the board of Young Chicago Authors, a Chicago-based arts education nonprofit that uses writing, spoken word, and performance to cultivate youth voice and self-expression.
 Each year, YCA runs a citywide youth slam competition called "Louder Than A Bomb," which is now spreading to cities around the world.
 She previously served on the board of the Communications Network, a national nonprofit that supports the use of strategic communications for social good in the nonprofit and philanthropic sectors.